mehdihadeli/microservices-samples/paco-sample/docs/end-to-end-testing.md

 [Subcutaneous Testing in ASP.NET Core](https://josephwoodward.co.uk/2019/03/subcutaneous-testing-asp-net-core)

-for end-to-end test will use microsoft library `Microsoft.AspNetCore.MVC.Testing` and `Microsoft.AspNetCore.TestHost`, we able to run our web api in memory and just send http request to this api and validate responses or checkout data in database and we want application start along with database and another required components.
+for end-to-end test will use microsoft library `Microsoft.AspNetCore.MVC.Testing` and `Microsoft.AspNetCore.TestHost`, we able to run our web api in memory and just send http request to this api and validate responses or checkout data in database and we want application start along with database and another required components. in this test we just test sync apis.

 ```xml
   <ItemGroup>